- Code INDG1001

 This course introduces students to the diversity of First Peoples’ perspectives, knowledges, experiences, and places in this Country.
 We examine significant events, including shared histories, drawn from across the Australian continent.
 We consider the philosophical frameworks of First Peoples' ways of knowing, and reflect on how these have informed, and continue to inform, First Peoples' ways of being, knowing and acting today.
 We explore basic precepts borne of a Country-centred way of being, including relationality and respect for autonomy.
 Students have an opportunity to develop insight into the significance of kinship, language, place, and their continuities.
 We explore examples of complex social systems, and consider contemporary relationships in Australia in the context of global developments in First Peoples’ relationships, identity and shared/common experiences.
 The course creates a space for a learning experience that offers opportunities to develop insight into First Peoples’ perspectives on colonisation in Australia.

-This course is one of two foundational courses in Australian Indigenous Studies.
+This course is one of two foundational courses in Australian Indigenous Studies; the other being INDG1002.
 These are interleaved and designed to be taken in any order.

 Upon successful completion, students will have the knowledge and skills to: